Byzantine & Modern Greek MSt/MPhil Programme

-These are the Special Subject options available in 2022-23.
+These are the Special Subject options available in 2024-25.
 These are indicative of the course offerings for the sub-faculty, so applicants should note that not all options will run in all years, and some course content might change.

-Story-Telling in Byzantium (Hilary Term)
+Storytelling in Byzantium (Michaelmas or Hilary Term)

 Convenor: Professor Marc Lauxtermann

-People in the middle ages loved telling each other stories.
+People in the Middle Ages loved telling each other stories.
 Popular tales include the Alexander Romance, the Life of Aesop, Joseph and Aseneth, Digenis Akritis, the numerous saints’ lives, the memoirs of Kekaumenos, and oriental tales, such as Stephanitis and Ichnilatis, Syntipas, and Barlaam and Joasaph.
 However, all these stories have come down to us as texts, transmitted in manuscript copies; there are obviously no recordings of oral performances.
 Can we reconstruct the oral settings?
 How are the narratives structured?
 What can we say about their audiences?

-The Greeks of Venice (Hilary Term)
+The Greeks of Venice (Michaelmas or Hilary Term)

 Convenor: Professor Marc Lauxtermann